deoleojr/clinicalbert-icd-coding/README.md

    * Run the script: `python src/models/train_bert_finetune.py`
    * The script will typically perform data loading (using the preprocessed data), model building, training, evaluation, and generate results/plots.

-*(Note: Adapt script names and paths based on your actual project structure)*

 ## Visualizations

 The scripts include code to generate visualizations to aid analysis: